heavyai/heavydb/docs/source/execution/optimizer.rst

 Create Left Deep Join
 ---------------------

-The ``RelLeftDeepJoin`` node is another synthetic node, similar to ``RelCompound``, which allows multiple join loops to be nested in join loops to be nested in a single operator.
+The ``RelLeftDeepInnerJoin`` node is another synthetic node, similar to ``RelCompound``, which allows multiple join loops to be nested in a single operator.
 Consider the following example:

 .. code-block:: sql